Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: First approximate leapfrogging

-The rest of the paper is devoted to produce a solution to Problem \eqref{leap00}.
-With a little abuse of notation, we will use the variable $t$ instead of $\tau$ from now on.
-More precisely, we will prove the existence of $(\Psi , W)$ solving
+The rest of the paper is devoted to find a solution to Problem \eqref{leap00} with the properties described in Theorem \ref{teo}.
+With a little abuse of notation, from now on we will use the variable $t$ instead of $\tau$.
+Given $r_0 >0$, we look for $(\Psi , W)$ solving

-We recall that $\Sigma =\{ x=(r,z) \, : \, r>0, \, x \in \R \}$, see \eqref{defSigma}, and
+We recall that $\Sigma =\{ x=(r,z) \, : \, r>0, \, z \in \R \}$, see \eqref{defSigma}, and

 This Section is devoted to define a first approximate solution to \eqref{leap0}, given as a sum of approximate travelling vortex rings, as built in Section \ref{sect}.
-These traveling vortex rings are centered at different points, at relative distance $|\log \ve |^{-{1\over 2}}$ one from each other, all of them collapsing to $(r_0, 0)$ as $\ve \to 0$.
+These travelling vortex rings are centered at different points, at relative distance $|\log \ve |^{-{1\over 2}}$ one from each other, all of them collapsing to $(r_0, 0)$ as $\ve \to 0$.
 Let us be more precise.